The Science Behind Oak Barrel-Aged Beer is Brewing Magic

 There’s another element here that lends itself to the magic of barrel-aged beer mad science—the unknown.

-We definitely understand much of the process of barrel aging, how it works and what’s going on inside of the barrel.
+We understand much of the process of barrel aging, how it works and what’s going on inside the barrel.
 But not everything.
 There’s still the underlying element of unpredictability—a quirky bit of reality that masters of the alcohol craft and scientists are unable to explain.

 Two barrels—filled with the same beer and aged for the same amount of time—could produce two very different results.
 Sometimes the results are mind-blowingly excellent, while at other times, a complete failure.

 Though it’s not good science to explain away the unknown as “magical,” we can safely say that whatever is happening inside of the barrel, the results are often delightful.
 This is why barrel-aged beer is magic.